Storyboard Examples for AI Video Production

 3. Over-the-shoulder exchange

-An over-the-shoulder panel is really a screen-direction panel.
-It shows who owns the foreground, who owns the background, where the eyeline lands, and how much of the environment matters.
+An over-the-shoulder panel should preserve screen direction and emotional focus.
+Show who owns the foreground, who owns the background, where the eyeline lands, and how much of the environment must remain visible during the exchange for the planned final cut.

 Use it for dialogue, confrontations, reveals, negotiations, and reaction beats.
 In review, watch for orientation drift.
 If positions flip, the shot may look good alone and still break the scene.